11 min read

 To define diet and understand its true meaning, we’ll need to go back to its original meaning.

-I’m sure you’ve even heard your friend at some point saying a sentence like, “yeah I need to lose weight so I’m going on a diet”, or “I’m going to go that paleo diet because my coach says that it’s best for my lifestyle”.
+I’m sure you’ve even heard your friend at some point say something like, “Yeah, I need to lose weight, so I’m going on a diet” or “I’m going to go on that paleo diet because my coach says that it’s best for my lifestyle.”

-It’s pretty common for somebody to think of a diet as “a temporary change in the way you eat in means of achieving a certain goal”.
+It’s pretty common for somebody to think of a diet as “a temporary change in the way you eat as a means of achieving a certain goal.”

-That type of thinking is precisely why people often end up in what is called “yo-yo dieting” (going on and off a diet).
+That type of thinking is precisely why people often end up doing what is called “yo-yo dieting” (going on and off a diet).

 Failure to properly commit to these types of diets can leave you feeling emotionally drained and frustrated.
-In addition, it also takes a physical toll on your body’s health too.
+In addition, it also takes a physical toll on your body’s health.

 “Why?”